siberianfox/g2wiki/Configuring-0.99-Actions-and-Reports.md

 [{test:_}](#test---run-self-test) | Invoke self tests | $test=n for test number; $test returns help screen in text mode [{defa:1}](#defa---reset-default-profile-settings) | reset to DEFAults | Reset to compiled default settings [{flash:1}] | Enter_FLASH_loader | WILL ERASE AND REFLASH BOARD.
-BE CAREFUL WITH THIS ^x | Reset tinyG | cntl+x restarts tinyG same as hardware rest button [{help:_}] | Show help screen | Show system help screen; $h also works
+BE CAREFUL WITH THIS ^x | Reset g2core | cntl+x restarts g2core same as hardware rest button [{help:_}] | Show help screen | Show system help screen; $h also works

 Note: Status report parameters is settable in JSON only - see JSON mode for details